Ad-White/MyPhotography/README.md

 I would like for people to easily select a category of photography to look through and enjoy.

-I would like them to want to return to my site again, in the future.
-As new photographs are added to my gallery.
+I would like them to want to return to my site again, in the future, as new photographs are added to my gallery.

 So, I would like to have a comments/feedback form, along with the possiblity for them to opt into receiving notification of any new photographic additions I have made to the galleries.